botble/cms-docs/installation.md

 * Run `php artisan cms:theme:assets:publish`

-* Run `php artisan storage:link`

-Note: If you can't run `php artisan storage:link` (some hosting doesn't support it), you can change config in `/config/filesystems.php` like this https://prnt.sc/pn50dc then move all uploaded file from `/storage/app/public` to `/public/storage`.

 * Run the first test with command `php artisan serve`.
 Open `http://localhost:8000`, you should see home page of Botble CMS

 **If you need sample data, you can import it from `database.sql`**

 **Botble should run on a virtual host.
 Create a virtual host like cms.local to run Botble CMS.
-Follow these steps to see how to config virtual host: [Setup virtual host](/cms/3.5/virtualhost).**
+Follow these steps to see how to config virtual host: [Setup virtual host](/cms/master/virtualhost).**

 <a name="note"></a>
 ## Note